brad-redlien/brad-redlien.github.io/projects/metasploit-psexec.md

 #### 3. C2 Connection: Sysmon’s Network Connection Log

-After confirming in (2) Execution Stage that the malicious PsExec service launched `cmd.exe` as a wrapper to execute an obfuscated PowerShell stager, I next checked `Sysmon Event ID 3` to determine if the payload initiated a C2 connection.
+After confirming in **2.
+Execution Stage** that the malicious PsExec service launched `cmd.exe` as a wrapper to execute an obfuscated PowerShell stager, I next checked `Sysmon Event ID 3` to determine if the payload initiated a C2 connection.
 As detailed below, the `Sysmon Event ID 3` entry proved that the obfuscated PowerShell stager established a C2 session from the Windows 10 machine to the attacker.

 `Sysmon Event ID 3` records detailed network connection telemetry, including the process image, Process GUID, source/destination IP addresses, ports, and protocol.